autonity/docs.autonity.org/reference/api/vesting/stakeable/index.md

 #### Usage

-::: {.callout-tip title="How to: call `releaseAllLNTN()` on the vesting contract you are releasing funds from using the `StakeableVestingLogic.abi` file" collapse="true" }
+::: {.callout-tip title="How to: call `releaseAllLNTN()` on the vesting contract you are releasing LNTN funds from using the `StakeableVestingLogic.abi` file" collapse="true" }

 The `releaseAllLNTN()` function is called against the _specific_ stakeable vesting contract instance that the beneficiary is releasing withdrawable funds from.
 The function is called using the contract beneficiary address.